openeemeter/caltrack/analysis/monthly/README.md

 Grid search step size: `5 degrees`

-#### Model Qualification
+#### 3. Fit All Allowable Models and Apply Qualification Criteria

-For each site, the choice must be made between using one of of the single parameter models (Just `HDD` or `CDD`) or combined `HDD` and `CDD` models.
+For each site, all allowable models the choice must be made between using one of of the single parameter models (Just `HDD` or `CDD`) or combined `HDD` and `CDD` models.
 This choice is called *model selection*.

-For CalTrack, model selection will be done by sequential model fit in the following way:
+For CalTrack, qualifying candidate models for electricity will meet the following criteria:

-1. Fit combined `HDD` + `CDD` model with the constraint `beta_HDD,beta_CDD >0`
+1. Fit intercept only, intercept + `HDD`, intercpet + `CDD`, and combined intercept +`HDD` + `CDD` models with the constraints `beta_HDD,beta_CDD >0`,intercept>0
+2. If the parameter estimates for the combined model each meet minimum significance criteria (`p < 0.1`) and are strictly positive then the model is qualifying

+For CalTrack, qualifying candidate models for gas will meet the following criteria:

+1. Fit intercept only and intercept + `HDD` models with the constraints `beta_HDD,intercept>0
-2. If the parameter estimates for the combined model each meet minimum significance criteria (`p < 0.1`) and are strictly positive then the combined model is used.
+2. If the parameter estimates for the combined model each meet minimum significance criteria (`p < 0.1`) and are strictly positive then the model is qualifying
-3. If only one of the degree day coefficients has `p < 0.1`, retain the significant term (heating or cooling) and refit the single-parameter model.
-4. If neither the heating nor the cooling coefficient has a p-value of less than 10% in the respective model, drop both terms and use mean daily consumption for the month (or year) as the relevant stage-one statistic.

-#### Model Selection
+#### 4. Select Best Model for Use in Savings Estimation for Both Pre-period and Post-period

+All qualifying pre-retrofit models are compared to eachother and among qualifying models, the model with the maximum adjusted R-squared will be selected for second-stage savings estimation.

-Among qualifying models, the model with the maximum adjusted R-squared will be selected for second-stage savings estimation.
+All qualifying post-retrofit models are compared to eachother and among qualifying models, the model with the maximum adjusted R-squared will be selected for second-stage savings estimation.

-### Second Stage Estimated Quantities
+### 5. Estimate Second-stage quantities Based on First Stage Model Estimates
 During the second stage, three savings quantities will be estimated for each site that meets the minimum data sufficiency criteria for that savings statistic.

 1. Cumulative gross savings over entire performance period